**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 1. What is a sales cycle?

-A sales cycle is the in order process that businesses use to convert prospects into paying customers.
+A sales cycle is the step-by-step process that businesses use to convert prospects into paying customers.
 It typically includes stages like prospecting, qualification, presentation, objection handling, closing, and follow-up.

 2. Why is my sales cycle so long?